-- In the case of an Executive Director, where the Board of Directors considers it appropriate.

-- In the case of Proprietary Directors, when the whole of the shareholding in the Company in respect of which they were appointed is transferred.
-Directors must also resign from office, in a suitable number, if such shareholding is reduced to a level that requires a reduction in the number of Proprietary Directors.

-- In the case of Independent Directors, as already mentioned, when they have completed twelve (12) years in office, without prejudice to their continuing to serve as Directors of a different category.

-- When they are in any situation giving rise to a conflict of interest or otherwise prohibiting them from holding office, whether provided for by law or by Company Regulations.

-- At the request of the Board of Directors, following a breach of their obligations as a Director.

-- Where the Director could, by continuing to serve as a member of the Board, place the interests of Ferrovial in jeopardy.

-- On reaching the age of 70 years.
-The Chairman, the Deputy Chairman when performing executive functions, the Chief Executive Officer and the Secretary to the Board are required to resign on reaching the age of 65 but may continue to serve as Chairman and Deputy Chairman where these do not involve executive functions.

-- If there is a significant change in their employment situation or in the conditions relevant to their appointments as Directors.

-- Where due to circumstances attributable to the Director, their continuing presence on the Board would, in the Board's opinion, cause serious harm to the assets or reputation of the Company.
-In particular, if a Director is tried or summoned to attend a court hearing on a charge under section 213 of the Spanish Capital Companies Act, the Board will as soon as possible consider the circumstances of the case and whether or not the Director should remain in office, and report its conclusions in the Annual Report on Corporate Governance.
+- In the case of an Executive Director, where the Board of Directors considers it appropriate. - In the case of Proprietary Directors, when the whole of the shareholding in the Company in respect of which they were appointed is transferred.
+Directors must also resign from office, in a suitable number, if such shareholding is reduced to a level that requires a reduction in the number of Proprietary Directors. - When they are in any situation giving rise to a conflict of interest or otherwise prohibiting them from holding office, whether provided for by law or by Company Regulations. - At the request of the Director concerned, following a breach of their obligations as a Director. - Where the Director could, by continuing to serve as a member of the Board, place the interests of Ferrovial in jeopardy. - On reaching the age of 70 years.
+The Chairman, the Deputy Chairman (when performing executive functions), the Chief Executive Officer and the Secretary to the Board are required to resign on reaching the age of 65 but may continue to serve as Board members and as Chairman and Deputy Chairman when they are no longer executive members. - If there is a significant change in their employment situation or in the conditions relevant to their appointments as Directors. - Where due to circumstances attributable to the Director, their continuing presence on the Board would, in the Board's opinion, cause serious harm to the assets or reputation of the Company.
+In particular, if a Director is tried or summoned to attend a court hearing on a charge under section 213 of the Spanish Corporate Enterprises Act, the Board will as soon as possible consider the circumstances of the case and whether or not the Director should remain in office, and report its conclusions in the Annual Corporate Governance Report.